The Registrar’s Office is available Monday through Friday, 8:30 a.m. - 4:30 p.m. Students may register using one of two convenient methods:

 Dropping a Course

-Students may drop a course without financial penalty up to the date of the second class meeting by going to sis.jhu.edu/sswf.
-Once the second class begins, students who drop a course receive a pro-rated tuition refund.
-Tuition refunds are calculated from the date of receipt of the add/drop form in the Registrar’s Office (see Refund Schedule).
+Students may drop a course without financial penalty during the first week of the session via SIS self-service (see Registration and Refund Deadlines for exact dates).
+After the first week of the session, students who drop a course receive a pro-rated tuition refund in accordance with the Registration and Refund Deadlines for the session.
+Tuition refunds are calculated from the date of receipt of the add/drop form in the Registrar’s Office.
 Students dropping a course after the first class meeting should notify the instructor of their decision.

 Note: Financial aid recipients will have their aid award adjusted according to credits registered.